AIFL: A Global Daily Streamflow Forecasting Model Using a Deterministic LSTM Pre-trained on ERA5-Land and Fine-tuned on IFS: Results and Evaluation

 AIFL is evaluated over an independent temporal test period spanning 1 January 2021 to 30 September 2024 at 2,003 gauged basins for which continuous streamflow observations are available during the operational forcing period.
 Model predictions are compared against observed daily streamflow to assess predictive skill at known locations under operational conditions.
 The test basins represent a geographically diverse subset of the curated dataset and were selected solely based on the availability of observations overlapping with the operational IFS forecast period, rather than through spatial sampling, as detailed in Section~\ref{study_basin}.

-All results reported in this section correspond to forecasts driven by IFS Control precipitation at LT1, which serves as a proxy for near-real-time operational forcing while isolating hydrological model skill under operational inputs.
-Across the test basins, AIFL achieves a median $\text{KGE}'$ of 0.66, which exceeds the ``satisfactory'' performance threshold of 0.50 established in hydrological literature \cite{knoben2019inherent}.
+All results reported in this section correspond to forecasts driven by IFS Control precipitation at LT1.
+All 180 input steps and all 10 output predictions therefore use LT1-quality forcing; metrics are computed over the merged chronological predictions from overlapping evaluation windows.
+Across the test basins, AIFL achieves a median $\text{KGE}'$ of 0.66.
 For context, the GloFAS v4 operational system reports a median $\text{KGE}'$ of 0.70 for its 1,995 calibrated stations when evaluated against ERA5-forced reanalysis \cite{grimaldi2023glofas}.
 A detailed performance comparison between AIFL and the Google global flood model \cite{nearing2024global}, conducted across a shared subset of gauging stations, is provided in Section~\ref{subsec:benchmarking_google}.

 The observed skill reflects the model's ability to reproduce streamflow dynamics accurately while correcting for systematic biases in the forcing data.
-The model maintains a high median Pearson correlation ($r = 0.81$), demonstrating that the LSTM reliably captures the timing and temporal structure of streamflow, while the two-stage fine-tuning strategy mitigates the systematic ``wet'' bias typical of raw operational forecasts, achieving a median bias ratio ($\beta$) of 1.00 and near-perfect volume conservation across the global test network.
+The model maintains a high median Pearson correlation ($r = 0.81$), demonstrating that the LSTM reliably captures the timing and temporal structure of streamflow, while the two-stage fine-tuning strategy mitigates the systematic ``wet'' bias typical of raw operational forecasts, achieving a median bias ratio ($\beta$) of 1.00.
 Metric decomposition (Figure~\ref{fig:metric_distributions}) confirms that these improvements arise from a combination of strong temporal agreement and neutralization of systematic forcing errors.
-With a median NSE of 0.53, the model surpasses established ``satisfactory'' thresholds \cite{moriasi2007model}, demonstrating that AIFL generalises robustly to future periods at gauged locations while producing physically consistent and operationally reliable streamflow predictions.
+With a median NSE of 0.53---noting that approximately half the stations fall below this value, predominantly in arid and intermittent-flow basins where NSE is particularly sensitive to mean-flow bias---the model demonstrates robust temporal generalisation at gauged locations while producing reliable streamflow predictions with near-unbiased volume estimates.

 The spatial distribution of KGE$'$ values is shown in Figure~\ref{fig:map_kge_prime}.
 Skill is consistently high across Europe, North America, and Oceania, with most basins achieving KGE$' > 0.6$.
 Lower performance is concentrated in arid and semi-arid regions and in basins characterised by highly-intermittent flow regimes.
 These catchments typically exhibit long periods of near-zero discharge punctuated by sparse, sharp peaks, which strongly penalize composite performance metrics such as KGE$'$.